 Warm the soil and force early crops

 Cover beds with cloches or black plastic to warm the soil for early sowings.
 Encourage an early crop of strawberries in early summer by covering a row or two with a cloche.
 You can continue to force rhubarb, too, by covering it with a forcer or upturned dustbin or bucket.
+Need a new cloche?
+We've chosen a range of different styles in our roundup of the best garden cloches.

 Feed brassicas and fruit